ariapahlavan/ariapahlavan.github.io/_posts/projects/2015-11-08-BlipCompiler.md

 category: projects
 ---
 <p>
-In this project I wrote a compiler for a small programming language called Bling.
+In this project, I wrote a compiler in C++ for a small and made-up programming language, called Blip.
 This language supports arithmetic calculations, conditional statements, loops, functions, as well as recursion.
-This is an academic project, and I wrote this program in C++.
 </p>